 Private premises, shops and public transport are exempt from the 3G rule.

 Shops are open for normal customer traffic.
-There are only limits on the number of people who can be in the shop at any one time.
-The mask is still compulsory in the shops.
+There are no longer any limits on the number of people who can be in the shop at any one time.
+Masks are still compulsory in shops.

-Wearing a mouth and nose protection is obligatory in Munich on public transport and in all shops.
-Since 18 January an FFP2 mask is obligatory here.
-Non-compliance will be prosecuted under criminal law.
+Wearing a mouth-nose protection is compulsory in Munich in public transport and in all shops.
+Since 2 September, wearing an FFP2 mask is no longer compulsory.
+It can be replaced by a medical mask.
+Non-compliance will be prosecuted.